evancchow/jazzml/README.md

 Notebook 2, all the advanced clustering/classification for the ngrams: 6b.
 The N-Gram Pipeline, Part II.<br>
 Notebook 3, creating and training the SVM needed for (6b): 7.
 Predictive Chord Modeling with Bitwise Note Vectors.

+For viewing those notebooks, if you get a 400 error on the nbviewer, refresh the page once or twice.
+Working on this error.

 Check out the subdirectory "./presentationfiles" if you'd like to see some pictures of generated vs. original music.

 I worked mainly in the subdirectory "./oscar/oscar2", so all of my main code is over there (although it's in iPython files, so you'll have to either get iPython or view the ipython files with http://nbviewer.ipython.org/.